a-dot

 her awakening

 Why is he talking like that? and he's muttering money and household names of the nation like some child's play.
-I must've blushed because he smiled at me, glistening his foreign otherwise hilarious whisker.
-You should be grateful, he says while cracking a peanut on the table.
-I was there many years ago, he continues, lots of things have changed for the better.
-And his silence reminds us of his age that I can't so quite recall.
-Yes, yes I nod my head.
-With every bad, there must be good and every good, there must be bad.
-That's just how the world goes, he also said.
-Yes, yes and I'm half conscious, nodding my head, listening to the peanut cracking, waiting for him to continue his speech.
+I must've blushed because he smiled at me, glistening his foreign, stupid whisker.
+'You should be grateful', he says while cracking a peanut on the table.
+'I was there many years ago', he continues, 'lots of things have changed for the better'.
+His silence reminds us of his age that I can't so quite recall.
+Yes yes, I nod my head.
+'With every bad, there must be good and with every good, there must be bad.
+That's just how the world goes', he said.
+Yes yes and I'm half conscious, nodding my head, listening to the peanut cracking, waiting for him to keep going.
 We sat there in silence as I look far out there, beyond the trees and the skies, for her consciousness to emerge, somewhere.